Unl1veabl3/Emergency-Hamburg-Privat-Server-Bot/README.md

 # Emergency Hamburg Private Server Bot

-This repository contains a Discord bot for Emergency Hamburg, providing information about an open private server in the Roblox game.
+This repository contains a Discord bot for Emergency Hamburg, providing information about an private server in game.

 ## Features
 - Automated private server management